A) A song was sung by the people.

 D) She cried and asked her father to let her and John Smith get married.

-C) He had been killed in a gun explosion.
+C) He had been attacked by a bear.

-D) He had been attacked by a bear.
+D) He had been taken away to a nearby village.

 D) a silver chain

 B) The English wanted to get back their men and guns that had been stolen by the natives.